shrebox/shrebox/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Explainable Machine Learning (xAI).
+- 🔭 I’m currently working on Explainable Machine Learning (xAI) and Deepfake Detection.
 - 🌱 I’m currently learning Interpretability in Computer Vision.
 - 👯 I’m looking to collaborate on any topics of interest (checkout the about section [here](https://www.linkedin.com/in/shreyash-arya-60254810a/)!).
 - 🤔 I’m looking for open research | PhD positions.